capa46/project/another-page.md

 Gemini - Answer 3
 <img src="https://github.com/capa46/project/assets/170109035/93ac665b-f562-4711-87c6-506484e2431c" width="800" height="400">

 We observe that Gemini replies correctly to the two last questions phrased in a more specific way but with different words, which demonstrates its self-consistency.
 On the other hand, ChatGPT is not coherent because it provides the wrong answer to the third question.
-Overall, we can hilighlight the fact that both LLMs outputs are not always coherent.
+Overall, we can highlight the fact that both LLMs outputs are not always co. nsistent.
 - _Step 3_

 We are now interested in finding out in which events the cultural property _David-Apollo_ was involved.
 To do so, we used the following query.